Let’s build an ethical and equitable city

 Our streets can’t fit a car for each person during peak hour.
 If we don’t impose decongestion charges, our streets will become gridlocked, which is bad for drivers and bad for business.
 A better solution is to use demand responsive driving charges to ensure traffic is always flowing (independent of the number of traffic lanes) and use the revenue to support viable alternatives including walking, cycling, public transport and car sharing.

 When road user charges have successfully brought the demand for peak hour driving back down into balance with the supply of street space, we can begin to re-allocate space to other modes without risking regression back to gridlock.
 We can allocate space to wider footpaths, protected bicycle lanes, separated tram/bus lanes and protected public transport stops.
 These modes will deliver more mobility for more people.
+For a more detailed discussion, consider the detailed reports justifying demand responsive driving charges, or read this article:

 Overall, it’s better for everyone in greater Melbourne (and more ethical) if: